StingraySA/WeatherXM_HA/README.md

   step: 1
   unit_of_measurement: "km/h"
 ```
+Once the input number has been added, go to Developer Tools and click on Input Numbers to load the new input number.
 Next we need to add an automation to update our sensor value.
 So go to Settings -> Automations & scenes and then click on Create Automation.
 In the top right hand corner, click on the three dots and select Edit in YAML.